averyzgriffin/NarutoCV/README.md

-Here is a machine learning - Pygame joint project.
+Here is a machine learning+Pygame joint project.

 The aim is to create a pygame version of the classic Naruto Arena online turn-based strategy game....but with a twist.
 Instead of just clicking on attacks and characters, you perform the jutsus with your hands!
 Anyone familiar with the show Naruto, knows